quisquous/cactbot/README.md

 ## Languages

-Cactbot is tested and works with the English version of the game.
+Cactbot is tested and works with the English version of Final Fantasy XIV.

 Unicode characters are supported thoughout, through the use of the helpers in the [resources/regexes.js](resources/regexes.js) file.
 However timelines and log event